mdn/content/files/en-us/web/api/mediasession/setactionhandler/index.md

 - `callback`
   - : A function to call when the specified action type is invoked.
 The callback should not return a value.
 The callback receives a dictionary containing the following properties:
     - `action`
-      - : A {{domxref("DOMString")}} representing the action type.
+      - : A string representing the action type.
 This property allows a single callback to handle multiple action types.
     - `fastSeek` {{optional_inline}}
       - : A [`seekto`](#seekto) action may *optionally* include this property, which is a Boolean value indicating whether or not to perform a "fast" seek.
         A "fast" seek is a seek being performed in a rapid sequence, such as when fast-forwarding or reversing through the media, rapidly skipping through it.